-- The performance of the activities included within the Company's corporate objectives, particularly the Company's innovation and digital transformation strategy, must be focused on the sustainable creation of value, in accordance with the Purpose and Values of the Iberdrola Group and the commitments made in the Code of Ethics. - 2.
-The Company, as the Iberdrola Group's sub-holding company in the United Kingdom, contributes to the Iberdrola Group's social dividend as defined in the Governance and Sustainability System of Iberdrola, S.A., and consequently the Company's own Governance and Sustainability System, as a way of providing direct, indirect or induced added value to Stakeholders through the Iberdrola Group activities, while also helping to fulfil the SDGs"; In this respect, the Company may collaborate with entities related to the Iberdrola Group in order to promote and carry out activities developed in relation to the sustainable development policies of its business. - The Company's performance in social, environmental and sustainability areas, as well as the social dividend generated and shared with its Stakeholders, make up the Company's nonfinancial information, and the Company shall in accordance with any Stakeholder engagement policy as may be adopted by the Company (and in coordination with Iberdrola, S.A.) promote the public dissemination of its non-financial information and the corporate dividend generated, especially among its stakeholders.
+- 1. The performance of the activities included within the Company's corporate objectives, particularly the Company's innovation and digital transformation strategy, must be focused on the sustainable creation of value, in accordance with the Purpose and Values of the Iberdrola Group and the commitments made in the Code of Ethics. - 2.
+The Company, as the Iberdrola Group's sub-holding company in the United Kingdom, contributes to the Iberdrola Group's social dividend as defined in the Governance and Sustainability System of Iberdrola, S.A., and consequently the Company's own Governance and Sustainability System, consisting of the direct, indirect or induced contribution of value of its activities for all its Stakeholders, particularly through its contribution to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) and its commitment to best environmental, social and corporate governance (ESG) practices.
+In this respect, the Company may collaborate with entities related to the Iberdrola Group, including, namely, the ScottishPower Foundation, in order to promote and carry out activities developed in relation to the sustainable development policies of its business. - 3.
+The Company's performance in social, environmental and sustainability areas, as well as the social dividend generated and shared with its Stakeholders, make up the Company's non-financial information, and the Company shall in accordance with any Stakeholder engagement policy as may be adopted by the Company (and in coordination with Iberdrola, S.A.) promote the public dissemination of its non-financial information and the corporate dividend generated, especially among its Stakeholders.